petereitz/sc-command-queue/README.md

     - **group** -  `string`: the group that the guest belongs to.
 Defaults to "All Machines".

 ## Changes
+- **v1.2.3**
+  - Begin replacing request with axios
+  - Work with CSRF anti-forgery-token requirements beginning in SC 2020.11

 - **v1.2.2**
   - Clean up accesCode eval bug